katy-kik10/project/README.md

    - TRIM to remove spare spaces;
    - REPLACE to unify date separators;
    - SPLIT_PART to separate the date from the timestamp;
-   - LENGHT to define short date formats;
+   - LENGTH to define short date formats;
    - TO_DATE to convert cleaned strings into a uniform date format.

-2. **Data Filtering**: Excluded test_event types and records with NULL timestamps or user IDs to ensure data integrity.
+2. **Data Filtering**:
+   - Excluded test_event types and records with NULL timestamps or user IDs to ensure data integrity.
+   - Restricted dataset to Jan–Jun 2025 to maintain a controlled environment for cohort comparison.

 4. **Cohort Logic**:
    - Identified the Cohort Month for each user based on their registration date.